 Six months ago when we booked the Inca trail to Machu Picchu we didn’t have a clue what we were letting ourselves in for.
 Sure we are used to camping (we love it in fact) and the cold (we are from England after all) but hiking?
 It’s just like walking up and down a few hills right?!
 Wrong.
+There are lots of different hikes in Cusco, but we went straight in with the traditional Machu Picchu hiking route.
 Here’s a excerpt from my diary:

 Day One: 12km